RabaDaba1/lab-02-simplex/README.md

 The goal of this is lab is to implement a basic simplex solver.
 One has to:

-* fill missing code in the `saport.simplex.tableaux.Tableaux` class
+* fill missing code in the `saport.simplex.tableau.Tableau` class
 * create two models to test the algorithm, filling missing code in the `example_02_solvable.py` and `example_03_unbounded.py` files

 ## SAPORT